ElectricImp-CSE/SalesForceCellularAssetTracker/README.md

 # Salesforce Cellular Asset Tracker #

-## Overview #
+## Overview ##

 This is software for a cellular asset tracker.
 The tracker monitors GPS location and temperature, reporting data to Salesforce at a set interval.
 If a change in the GPS location is noted the device will report it's new location immediately.

 Please note:
 - This version of the software is not battery efficient.
 As use cases are specified the code can then be optimized to conserve battery base for that use case.
 - Onboard breakout board temperature sensor is currently used for temperature monitoring.
-Future software will update to use a bluetooth temperature sensor.
+As use cases are specified external temperature sensors (ie bluetooth) can be used instead.

-## Hardware #
+## Hardware ##

 Basic tracker hardware: